lanl/Tardigrade-examples/docs/Tardigrade_MOOSE_convergence.rst

 The mesh convergence analysis is setup as a parametric study.
-After simulations are initialized, exectuted, and post-processed, the force versus displacement results for each case are collected.
+After simulations are initialized, exectuted, and post-processed, the force versus displacement and lateral displacement results are collected for each case.

 The analysis may be exectuted using the following command: